crate/cloud-reference/docs/billing.rst

 Payment processing
 ==================

-For clusters deployed in the `regular way`_, using our CrateDB Console cluster deployment route, payment processing is handled by `Stripe`_.
+For clusters deployed in the :ref:`regular way
+<cloud-tutorials:cluster-deployment-stripe>`, using our CrateDB Console cluster
+deployment route, payment processing is handled by `Stripe`_.
 For clusters deployed through the `Microsoft Azure Marketplace`_ and the `AWS Marketplace`_, payment is handled by Stripe on behalf of the respective marketplaces.